facebook/watchman/docs/cmd.trigger.markdown

 change that match the query expression, Watchman will spawn a process and pass information about the changed files to it.

-Triggered processes are run by the Watchman server process that runs in the background; they do not have access to your terminal and their output is redirected (by default) to the Watchman log file.
+Triggered processes are spawned by the Watchman server process that runs in the background; they do not have access to your terminal and their output is redirected (by default) to the Watchman log file.